hasura/graphql-engine/manual/tutorial/6-user-model.rst

 A bit about sessions
 --------------------

-Every service benefits from having the user's information (id and roles) with each request.
+Every microservice benefits from having the user's information (id and roles) with each request.
 In hasura platform, as mentioned earlier, every request goes through the gateway.
-So, the gateway integrates with the session store to act as a session middleware for all services.
+So, the gateway integrates with the session store to act as a session middleware for all microservices.

 When the gateway receives a request, it looks for a session token in the ``Bearer`` token of ``Authorization`` header or in the cookie.
 It then retrieves the user's id and roles attached to this session token from the session store.
-This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream service.
+This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream microservice.

 When the session token is absent from both header and cookie, the gateway considers it an anonymous request and adds the header ``X-Hasura-Role: anonymous``.
 The ``X-Hasura-User-Id`` header is **not** set in this case.